pajlau/cf-parser/README.md

 # cf-parser
 Curseforge download url parser using driver

+## Used
+- Python version 3.10
+- Selenium

 ## Usage
 - Download driver executable and put it inside the main directory
 - ``pip install selenium``